cardano-foundation/CIPs/CIP-XXXX/CIP-XXXX.md

 }
 ```

-This is returned from the wallet back to the client once a DRep Retirement
+This is returned from the wallet back to the client once a DRep retirement
-Certificate is submitted to chain and included in a block.
+certificate is submitted to chain and included in a block.

 - `certificate`: Contains the `DRepRetirementCertificate` object.
 - `txHash`: A string containing the hash of the transaction which contained this